AOT-Technologies/forms-flow-ai/USAGE.md

 * Reviewer action is completed.

-## Product Survey Form
+## Create New Business License Application

-> The following instructions are using an example form from the form.io - `Product Survey Form`.
+> The following instructions are using an example form from the form.io - `Create New Business License Application`.
 Before using this form ensure that you have configured the
 `mail.config properties` in forms-flow-bpm as mentioned [here](./forms-flow-bpm/README.md#mail-configuration)

 * The usage instructions mention the end to end flow of a form is explained for Product Survey Form.